dgs-genzt/Hello-world-Python/README.md

 SRE Contact: Contact information of the SRE if clients want to contact the Admin: ( this should only be displayed if the status is "down" th implemetion does not cover this scenario)

-Environment: identifies where the aplication is up.
+Environment: Identifies where the application is up.

-Java_Opts/Configuration: to check if the heap information or Env variables passed for the environment is proper.
+Java_Opts/Configuration: To check if the heap information or Env variables passed for the environment is proper.
 ```

 5. How would you automate the build/test/deploy process for this application? (a verbal answer is enough. installation of CICD is bonus, not required)